Acrocercops laciniella

 Acrocercops laciniella (blackbutt leafminer) is a moth of the family Gracillariidae.
 In Australia, it is known from the states of New South Wales, Queensland, Victoria, South Australia and Tasmania.
-It is also known from India and has recently been found in New Zealand.
+It is also known from India and was found in New Zealand in 1999, establishing itself in the Waikato and Bay of Plenty regions by February 2001 through Eucalyptus nitens plantations.